sagemath/sagewiki_to_gh-2022-10-10/days4/projects/mottos.md

-Come up with more mottos for SAGE.
+ *Come up with more mottos for SAGE.

   * SAGE: Cooking the meal, not growing the herb.
 (W. Stein)

   * SAGE: It's more addictive than Wikipedia.
 (D. Harvey)

   * SAGE: Because Maxima doesn't have somebody like William

   * SAGE: It's just coercions.
 (W. Stein)

   * SQLite: Making it easy to select shit from shit where shit and foo.
 (T. Boothby)

+  *

+ *[RooBar]

+ * From the [http://www.serve.com/cmtan/buddhism/Stories/cucumber.html Cucumber Sage]: "The whole universe is pickled cucumber; a pickled cucumber is the whole universe!"
+   * "A pickled cucumber is just a pickle..."
+(E. Kirkman)

  * SAGE: Way better than saffron, [http://www.florilegium.org/files/PLANTS/saffron-msg.html since]
 {{{